Bayesian Models Applied to Cyber Security Anomaly Detection Problems: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Professor Nick Heard for his useful suggestions and insightful feedback on the first version of this paper.
 His comments allowed us to provide a better organised and clearer review.
-We would also like to thank the Associate Editor and the anonymous reviewer for their thoughtful suggestions and comments to improving the review.
+We would also like to thank the Editor, the Associate Editor and the anonymous reviewers for their thoughtful suggestions and comments to improving the review.